-Now its chief operating officer, Dr Andreotti was approached in 2017 by La Réunion’s Shark Risk Management Centre to test their invention’s effectiveness with bull sharks in the Indian Ocean.
+Now its chief operating officer, Dr. Andreotti was approached in 2017 by La Réunion’s Shark Risk Management Centre to test their invention’s effectiveness with bull sharks in the Indian Ocean.

 “During January and February 2019 we installed a 100 square meter barrier of the coast of Saint-Paul.
 Twice a week, chum and fish bait are released in the middle of the square by Reunion researchers to lure sharks.
-The structure has already formed an artificial reef and has become a refuge for local fish, but so far, no sharks has approached the enclosure,” she says.
+The structure has already formed an artificial reef and has become a refuge for local fish, but so far, no sharks have approached the enclosure,” she says.